riachx/spcwby/README.md

 # Space Cowboy Website
-This project was made with React Three Fiber (React renderer for Three.js)
+This project was made with React Three Fiber.

 ## Using this repo
 To use this repo, run the following commands inside the repo directory: \